Written by Sean McPheat |

 Efficient prospecting is the difference between success and failure in every B2B sales career.
 However, good prospecting requires much more than just prospecting skill and professionalism; it also takes good planning.

-There are many aspects to an effective prospecting plan; however, if you follow this one tip, it will virtually ensure results.
+There are many aspects to an effective prospecting plan; however, if you follow this one tip that we cover in our Telesales Training then it will virtually ensure results.
 Simply, “Work the stats, then stat the work.”
 Let me explain.

 You need to work by science; statistics and data; the averages.
 You must know for a fact, exactly how many calls, or emails, or letters you need to send or complete everyday and stick to that number—no matter what.